-The 2021 College Football Cheez-It Bowl is between Clemson and Iowa State this Wednesday, December 29th, at 5:45 pm EST on ESPN.
+The 2022 Cheez-It Bowl is between Oklahoma and Florida State this Thursday, December 29th, at 5:30 PM EST on ESPN.
 Read on to learn how to watch the game for free!

-Watch The Cheez-It Bowl: You can Live Stream Clemson vs. Iowa State in the Cheez-It Bowl on ESPN with a subscription to DIRECTV STREAM (Sign up for a 5-day free trial.
+Watch The Cheez-It Bowl: You can Live Stream Oklahoma vs. Florida State in The Cheez-It Bowl on ESPN through the following streaming services.
+Some will let you watch The Cheez-It Bowl on ESPN free with a no-commitment free trial:

 You can see our full college bowl TV schedule for all the options on watching college football through the bowl season.
 We provide all the options for watching The Cheez-It Bowl below.